Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Results

 As discussed earlier, whether a closure could be successfully discovered from FDNS data or if the NGM could be derived depend on the choice of the filter.
 The latter was explained based on the dependence of the derived closure on the moments' of the filter kernel.
 Furthermore, the coefficients of the discovered closure and the analytically derived coefficients of the NGM depend on the choice of the filters (Tables~\ref{table:2d-fhit tau coeff}-\ref{table:rbc j coeff}).
 Here, we further demonstrate the sensitivity of the diagnosed FDNS SGS flux (which is treated as truth in offline/supervised learning data-driven modeling approaches) to the choice of the filter, and then decompose the flux into its three components to gain further insight.

-The top row of \cref{fig: snapshot 2dfhit different filters} show examples of SGS $\uptau$ in 2D-FHIT diagnosed from the FDNS data using different filter types.
+The top row of \cref{fig: snapshot 2dfhit different filters} shows examples of SGS $\uptau$ in 2D-FHIT diagnosed from the FDNS data using different filter types.
 It is clear that the diagnosed fluxes are not unique and particularly different between Gaussian/box filters and sharp-spectral filter (similar differences can be seen in SGS momentum and heat fluxes in RBC).
-This sensitivity, which has important implications for data-driven SGS modeling efforts \cite{sun2022quantifying}, has been known for a long time in the LES community \cite{leonard1975energy, sagaut2006large}.
-The Gaussian and box filters extract fairly similar features, even of the almost the same amplitude (which is due to their matched kernels' second moments).
+This sensitivity, which has important implications for data-driven SGS modeling efforts \cite{sun2023quantifying}, has been known for a long time in the LES community \cite{leonard1975energy, sagaut2006large}.
+The Gaussian and box filters extract fairly similar features, even of almost the same amplitude (which is due to their matched kernels' second moments).
 The Gaussian+box filter captures similar features but with a factor of $\sim 2$ difference in amplitude (related to the factor of 2 difference in NGM coefficients).
-However, the sharp-spectral filter captures very different features that have much smaller length scales and amplitudes.
-This is the reason that RVM fails to discover any closure from these FDNS data.
-We also point out that in \citeA{guan2022stable,guan2022learning}, deep convolutional neural networks (CNNs) could not be successfully trained on FDNS data obtained using sharp-spectral {\it cutoff} filters, while high CC and stable/accurate LES runs in different systems were achieved using CNNs trained on FDNS data obtained through the Gaussian filter. \KJ{Note that \citeA{ross2023benchmarking} successfully trained CNNs (and performed equation-discovery) using a ``smoothed'' sharp-spectral filter that had exponential decay at high wavenumbers (rather than a cutoff).
-These findings further show the importance of how the ``true'' SGS fluxes are diagnosed for offline/supervised learning.}
+However, the sharp-spectral filter extracts very different features that have much smaller length scales and amplitudes. \KJ{We speculate that the failure of the discovery with the cutoff filter is a result of the inability of the current library in representing these features (at least in {\it sparsely} representing these features, if it exists).} We also point out that in \citeA{guan2022stable,guan2023learning}, deep convolutional neural networks (CNNs) could not be successfully trained on FDNS data obtained using sharp-spectral {\it cutoff} filters, while high CC and stable/accurate LES runs in different systems were achieved using CNNs trained on FDNS data obtained through the Gaussian filter.
+Note that \citeA{ross2023benchmarking} successfully trained CNNs (and performed equation-discovery) using a ``smoothed'' sharp-spectral filter that had exponential decay at high wavenumbers (rather than a cutoff).
+These findings further show the importance of how the ``true'' SGS fluxes are diagnosed for offline/supervised learning.

-To see the reason for this difference, we decompose the SGS tensor using $\bm{u}=\overline{\bm{u}}+\bm{u}'$. \KJ{ \citeA{leonard1975energy} introduced a decomposition of the SGS tensor into three components.
-However, since two of these components were not Galilean-invariant \cite{speziale1985galilean}, a Galilean-invariant decomposition was later proposed by \citeA{germano1986proposal}:}
+To see the reason for this difference, we decompose the SGS tensor using $\bm{u}=\overline{\bm{u}}+\bm{u}'$. \citeA{leonard1975energy} introduced a decomposition of the SGS tensor into three components.
+However, since two of these components were not Galilean-invariant \cite{speziale1985galilean}, a Galilean-invariant decomposition was later proposed by \citeA{germano1986proposal}:

 Here, $\textbf{L}$, $\textbf{C}$, and $\textbf{R}$ are the Leonard, cross, and Reynolds stresses, which in 2D-FHIT are